rmitchellscott/xovi-tripletap/README.md

 Feel free to tweak the main.sh script to handle other button presses.
 I've included a press-and-hold.sh script as an example, which lets you configure one of the buttons to launch xovi if you hold it for 3 seconds.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (C) 2025 Mitchell Scott

+Licensed under the GNU General Public License v3.0.

 The included `evtest` binaries are distributed under the GNU General Public License v2.0.
 Source code for evtest is available at: https://cgit.freedesktop.org/evtest/